cloudevents/spec/cloudevents/extensions/loglevel.md

 ## Log Level Bindings

-A standard way to map well-known log level names from different langaunges and frameworks onto the `loglevelname` and `loglevelnum` values defined in this spec.
+A standard way to map well-known log level names from different languages and frameworks onto the `loglevelname` and `loglevelnum` values defined in this spec.

-Each binding defines the unique log name and/or log number in a framework and the coresponding RECOMMENDED `loglevelname` and `loglevelnum`.
+Each binding defines the unique log name and/or log number in a framework and the corresponding RECOMMENDED `loglevelname` and `loglevelnum`.

 ### RECOMMENDED Log Bindings